 The summit area is quite large so even if there are other groups up there, you can find a place to sit and take in the views.
 The actual summit (the very top) was infested with flies when we were there, so we chose to hang out right below with expansive views of Lake Tahoe.

 Campsites Near Mt.
 Tallac Trailhead

-Both of the campgrounds listed below are typically open from mid-May through mid-October and are a bit off the beaten path from the business of the main Lake Tahoe area.
+Each of the campgrounds listed below are typically open from mid-May through mid-October and are a bit off the beaten path from the busyness of the main Lake Tahoe area.
 They can be popular with folks looking to avoid the crowds so plan ahead as they tend to fill up quickly.

 Camp Shelly is a campground on the south end of Lake Tahoe on highway 89 across from Baldwin Beach.
 It is run by the Livermore Area Recreation and Parks District on Forest Service land.
 There are 25 sites with the following amenities: flush toilets, wash basins, hot showers, faucets with potable water throughout the campground, bear boxes, fire rings with grills, volleyball, table tennis and basketball.

-Fallen Leaf Campground is situated less than 1 mile from the south shore of Lake Tahoe, on the north shore of Fallen Leaf Lake and adjacent to Taylor Creek.
+Fallen Leaf Campground is situated less than 1 mile from the south shore of Lake Tahoe on the north shore of Fallen Leaf Lake and adjacent to Taylor Creek.
 The campground features 206 sites that include six yurts and standard tent and RV sites.
-Other amenities include bear-proof food storage lockers, campfire rings, pedestal grills and picnic table, coin-operated shower facilities, water spigots and accessible restrooms with flush toilets are scattered throughout the campground.
+Other amenities include bear-proof food storage lockers, campfire rings, pedestal grills, picnic tables, coin-operated shower facilities, water spigots, and accessible restrooms with flush toilets are scattered throughout the campground.
 A camp host is on-site, and firewood and supplies can be purchased from the camp store.